laserblade41/DesmosDemo/README.md

 This project is based on [**AST**](https://en.wikipedia.org/wiki/Abstract_syntax_tree)(Abstract Syntax Tree) which is mainly used for compilers.
-The main idea is taking a string representing a function, tokenizing it, using the tokens to create a operator tree that makes up the function.
+The main idea is taking a string representing a function, tokenizing it, using the tokens to create an operator tree that makes up the function.
 Then, using said tree we can compute values for the function and graph it.